utilitywarehouse/go-operational/README.md

 go-operational
 ==============

-Go implememntation of [operational-endpoints-spec](https://github.com/utilitywarehouse/operational-endpoints-spec) making it easy to add the standard endpoints to your application
+Go implementation of [operational-endpoints-spec](https://github.com/utilitywarehouse/operational-endpoints-spec) making it easy to add the standard endpoints to your application

 Installation
 ------------